Are you searching for somewhere spectacular to go hiking near Las Vegas? Calico Basin is just outside of town and is a superb place to hike for free.

 On the way out to Calico Basin there is an indoor rock climbing gym that you could also visit or you could stop by the Red Rock Casino for a bite to eat.

-More Great Hiking Near Vegas: If you are looking for more places to go hiking near Las Vegas head to Mt.
-Charleston or Valley of Fire.
-There’s also a book with more hiking ideas: Best Easy Day Hikes Las Vegas.
+If you are looking for more places to go hiking near Las Vegas head to Mt.
+Charleston, where you can hike Mary Jane Falls or venture even further out to the stunning Valley of Fire.
+For more hiking trails Las Vegas check out the book: Best Easy Day Hikes Las Vegas.